There is no better time for fasting, prayers, reflection, and giving back to the community than the holy month of Ramadan.

-says Ismat Ara, a mother from Tahirpur
+says Mohammad Kawser, a day labourer from Tahirpur

 Your generosity can help UNICEF fight malnutrition and deliver life-saving therapeutic milk to children like eight-month-old Mahdi in Bangladesh.